Can You Use Miralax Twice A Day? | Safe Dosage Facts

 Follow dosage instructions on the product label carefully.

-Overuse may cause dehydration or electrolyte imbalance.
+Overuse may cause diarrhea, dehydration, or electrolyte problems.

 Monitor symptoms and stop if adverse effects occur.